From our private database of 26,900+ case briefs...

 477 U.S. 242 (1986)

 Liberty Lobby, Inc. (Liberty Lobby) (plaintiff) filed a libel action against a magazine published by Anderson (defendant).
-The magazine published two articles that portrayed Liberty Lobby's founder as a neo-Nazi and racist.
-Anderson et al. put forth evidence tending to show that they made efforts to verify the information in the article.
+The magazine published three articles that portrayed Liberty Lobby's founder as a neo-Nazi, anti-Semitic, fascist, and racist.
+Anderson, the publishing company, and the publishing company's president and CEO (defendants) put forth evidence tending to show that they made efforts to verify the information in the article.
 Liberty Lobby submitted evidence demonstrating that the articles were based on unreliable sources.
-Anderson moved for summary judgment, which was denied.
-The appellate court held that Liberty Lobby need not demonstrate with clear and convincing evidence that a jury could find Anderson acted with actual malice and was liable for libel.
-The appellate court granted Anderson’s summary judgment motion as to some of the claims and denied the motion as to others.
+Anderson moved for summary judgment, and the district court granted the motion.
+The appellate court held that Liberty Lobby need not demonstrate by clear and convincing evidence that a jury could find Anderson acted with actual malice and was liable for libel.
+The appellate court affirmed the district court's grant of summary judgment for Anderson as to some of the claims and reversed the grant of summary judgment as to other claims.

 Rule of Law